-Jones has worked in theological education for

-20 years and has served in multiple leadership roles.
+Jones has worked in theological education for 20 years and has served in multiple leadership roles.
 As a visionary higher education administrator, she has an established track record of providing strategic leadership at academic institutions, establishing best practices in recruitment and admissions, promoting diversity and inclusion, engaging student learning through teaching and co-curricular programming, and grant writing leading to substantial funds.
-Her dissertation, Graduate Theology School Choice: An Examination of Racial/Ethnic Minority Master of Divinity Students, looked closely at how the school choice process unfolded for racial/ ethnic students enrolled in an MDiv program by listening to the individual narratives of these students and their habitus.
+Her dissertation, Graduate Theology School Choice: An Examination of Racial/Ethnic Minority Master of Divinity Students, looked closely at how the school choice process unfolded for racial/ethnic students enrolled in an MDiv program by listening to the individual narratives of these students and their habitus.
 Jones' scholarly interests include the intersection of theological school choice and race, and her focus broadly examines intercultural practices that promote communal thriving with and among faith leaders and faith communities.
 She teaches in the area of intercultural competency for ministry.
-Jones is a ordained elder in The United Methodist Church (North Texas Annual Conference), certified administrator of the Intercultural Development Inventory (IDI), and trainer for intercultural communication.

-Kevin Jung Associate Professor of Christian Ethics

-BA, Seoul Theological University; MDiv., Princeton Theological Seminary; STM, Yale Divinity School; PhD, University of Chicago
+Jones is an ordained elder in The United Methodist Church (North Texas Annual Conference), certified administrator of the Intercultural Development Inventory (IDI), and trainer for intercultural competency and relationship-building.
+Kevin Jung Associate Professor of Christian Ethics BA, Seoul Theological University; MDiv., Princeton Theological Seminary; STM, Yale Divinity School; PhD, University of Chicago

 Jung's work lies in areas that intersect with religious ethics and moral philosophy.
-He is especially interested in moral epistemology, moral ontology, and action theory where he brings contemporary moral philosophy into conversation with religious ethics.
-He is currently working on various philosophical and theological problems (e.g., weakness of the will, self-deception, volitional necessity, and free will) of will.
-Jung is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011), and is the editor of Religious Ethics and Constructivism: A Metaethical Inquiry (Routledge, 2018) and the coeditor of Doing Justice to Mercy: Religion, Law, and Criminal Justice (University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
+He is primarily interested in questions about the nature of moral knowledge, moral values, moral motivation, reasons for action, and self-knowledge, as they often arise in contemporary ethical debates involving biotechnology, neuroscience, politics, and religion.
+He is currently working on a book project, entitled The Restless Self which focuses on commonly held assumptions about human nature and the ways in which they hinder the growth of self-knowledge and impoverish the moral life.
+Jung is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011), and is the editor of Religious Ethics and Constructivism: A Metaethical Inquiry (Routledge, 2018) and the coeditor of Doing Justice to Mercy: Religion, Law, and Criminal Justice(University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
 His articles have also appeared in major academic journals.

-Gail R. O'Day Professor of New Testament and Preaching
+Alison Lutz Visiting Instructor of Social Ethics BA, Emory University; MDiv, Emory University; STM, Yale Divinity School; PhD Candidate Vanderbilt University drive humanitarian efforts, in particular the issues of control and imbalances of power that beset many well-intentioned efforts to relieve global poverty.
+She engages Latin American liberation theology and decolonial thought to critique humanitarian power and to challenge the Western coloniality of being in global humanitarianism.
+She asks how to guide the moral formation of humanitarians without reproducing dynamics of dominance.
+This project grows out of Lutz's extensive experience living in rural Haiti as a humanitarian worker with Partners In Health.
+Lutz is also an ordained Episcopal priest who has served churches in New York, Arizona, Haiti, and Tennessee.
+Melva Sampson Assistant Professor of Preaching and Practical Theology BA, Virginia Union University; MDiv, Emory University; MA, Howard University; PhD, Emory University